 How do I unlock FFXIV housing in each area?

 You can set up a house for yourself or your free company in four different areas, The Goblet in Thanalan, The Lavender Beds in The Black Shroud, The Mists in La Noscea, and Shirogane in Hingashi.
+A fifth area in Ishgard is also one the way.

 - The Goblet: Speak to a female Hyur named Imme at the Scorpion Crossing in Western Thanalan (x26, y24).
 You must then complete the “Where the Heart Is (The Goblet)” quest.